Non-Invertible Duality Transformation Between SPT and SSB Phases: Kramers-Wannier transformation

 \subsection{Kramers-Wannier transformation and $\Z_2$ gauging}

-It is well-known by now that the Kramers-Wannier transformation amounts to gauging the non-anomalous $\Z_2$ global symmetry.
+As mentioned earlier in this Section, the Kramers-Wannier transformation amounts to gauging the non-anomalous~\footnote{``Non-anomalous'' here refers to the nature of the symmetry that can be gauged.
+The $\Z_2$ symmetry of the quantum Ising chain is non-anomalous because it is on-site; see the beginning of this Section.} $\Z_2$ global symmetry.
 We start with the partition function of theory $\CX$ with a non-anomalous $\Z_2$ global symmetry whose background field is $A$, i.e. $Z_{\CX}[X_2, A]$.
 Gauging $\Z_2$ yields another theory $\CX/\Z_2$, whose partition function is